ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_4_Fedorov_Alexey.md

 # Task 2.
 SSL/TLS

-I decided to start with 2nd part of topic
+I’ve decided to begin with the second part of the topic.

 ## 2.2 Describe how you created your own certificate(s) e.g. with Let’s encrypt (certbot) or selfsigned and re-validate every virtual-host .
 Explain your security tuning process.